‘Strategically Deflated’: Authorities Admit to Slashing Tires on Cars Belonging to Protesters and Journalists in Minneapolis

 The reports were confirmed by Minnesota Department of Public Safety Spokesperson Bruce Gordon.

-“State Patrol troopers strategically deflated tires … in order to stop behaviors such as vehicles driving dangerously and at high speeds in and around protesters and law enforcement,” Gordon told the Tribune.

-“While not a typical tactic, vehicles were being used as dangerous weapons and inhibited our ability to clear areas and keep areas safe where violent protests were occurring,” he said.
+“State Patrol troopers strategically deflated tires … in order to stop behaviors such as vehicles driving dangerously and at high speeds in and around protesters and law enforcement,” Gordon told the Star Tribune in a statement.
+“While not a typical tactic, vehicles were being used as dangerous weapons and inhibited our ability to clear areas and keep areas safe where violent protests were occurring.”

-Gordon said the patrols also targeted vehicles that could have been used to “cause harm” during the protests, but added that “there will be a review about how these decisions were made.”
+Gordon said the officers also targeted vehicles that could have been used to “cause harm” during the protests, but added that “there will be a review about how these decisions were made.”

 Anoka County Sheriff Lt.
-Andy Knotz also spoke with the Tribune, saying that his deputies were following state orders to join the troopers on patrol and cut the tires of vehicles on Washington Avenue.
+Andy Knotz also spoke with the news outlet, saying that his deputies were following state orders to join the troopers on patrol and cut the tires of vehicles on Washington Avenue.

-According to Knotz, the sheriff’s office could not move the vehicles because tow trucks were unable to reach that portion of the road.
+According to Knotz, the sheriff’s office could not move the vehicles because tow trucks were unable to reach that location.

-Documentary filmmaker Andrew Kimmel also had the tires on his rental car cut.
-In a video posted to Twitter, it appears that many other cars in the lot also had their tires slashed.
+Documentary filmmaker Andrew Kimmel said the tires on his rental car were slashed.

+A video posted on Twitter appeared to show that tires on many other cars in the lot were also slashed.

 Minneapolis Police slashed every tire on my rental car, as well as every tire of every car in this parking lot. pic.twitter.com/lchFplYQ0n